-During the semester you will be asked to participate in various exercises and questions as well as make decisions in a virtual business.
+During the semester you will be asked to participate in various exercises and questions as well as make decisions for a virtual business.
 The majority of participation related questions will require the use of your i>clicker; as such, you are responsible for bringing it to every class session and ensuring that it is functioning properly.
-Each class day we will usually have about 5-10 participation points possible and by the end of the semester a total of about 120 participation points possible.
-Although there is no way to make-up participation points that are missed for any reason, you will only need about 108 points (or about 90% of the total possible) to get full credit for participation.
+Each class day we will usually have about 10 participation points possible and by the end of the semester a total of about 150 participation points possible.
+Although there is no way to make-up participation points that are missed for any reason, you will only need about 130 points (about 85% of the total) to get full credit for participation.